Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/retrieval_contents.md

 Currently, in AutoRAG, the ***Retrieval token metric*** is only used by the `Passage Compressor Node`.
 It measures performance by comparing the compressed passage to Answer_gt.

-When comparing Passage and Answer gt, the comparison is made on a per token basis, which you can see by looking at the example
+When comparing Passage and Answer gt, the comparison is made on a per-token basis, which you can see by looking at the example

 ### ✅Basic Example